erroronline1/caro/readme.md

 Using these methods is mandatory.
 If preprocessing statements, dynamic values must be prepared with driver-side quoting to inhibit injections. (./api/_sqlinterface.php)

 Helper modules start with _, only endpoints do not.
 Helper modules are supposed to work without being reliant on other modules and expected formatted output.

-_shared.php is an exception with a
-* SEARCHHANDLER class handling inter-module used search and filter operations
-* ORDERSTATISTICS class handling inter-module used database entries for order statistics
-* DOCUMENTHANDLER class handling inter-module used document and record handling

 for having application-specific patterns embedded.